wikipathways/wikipathways.github.io/json/index.md

 This set of JSON files contain all the information needed to replace the prior, deprecated web services.
 This new approach supports bulk actions with better performance, providing results for all pathways with a single query.
 The client libraries, such as rWikiPathways, now use these files instead of the deprecated web services while maintaining (and even adding to) the same functionality.
 These JSON files are generated from the WikiPathways database and are updated in real time with every change.

 <h2>List</h2>
+Comprehensive lists of key data types in WikiPathwys with minimal information for each.
 <dl>
     <dt><a href="./listOrganisms.json">listOrganisms.json</a></dt>
     <dd>A list of all organisms in WikiPathways as an array of latin genus species values all under the `organisms` key.</dd>